 Wilujeng sumping!

-In ancient times, Banten was an Islamic kingdom that rooted itself in the captivating realms of maritime exploration and trade.
-This region is said to have served as a trade hub in Southeast Asia, evolving into a center for the spread of Islam under the leadership of Sultan Malik Hasanudin and Sultan Ageng Tirtayasa.
+In ancient times, Banten stood as a powerful Islamic kingdom rooted in the vibrant world of maritime trade.
+This region was once known as a bustling trading post in Southeast Asia and later flourished as a center for Islamic propagation under the leadership of Sultan Maulana Hasanuddin and Sultan Ageng Tirtayasa.

-Banten weaves a cultural tapestry from various ethnic groups that dance in harmony, encompassing the Banten, Sundanese, Javanese, Betawi, Chinese, and the secluded Baduy communities.
-The commonly used languages are Sundanese-Banten and Javanese-Banten.
+Banten weaves together a cultural tapestry composed of diverse ethnic groups living in harmony—from the Bantenese, Sundanese, Javanese, and Betawi, to Chinese communities and the remote Baduy tribe.
+The primary languages spoken are Sundanese-Banten and Javanese-Banten.

-The Banten Pavilion at TMII presents a main building with the distinctive architecture of the old Masjid Agung Banten, built by Sultan Maulana Hasanudin in 1566.
-The ground floor serves as a stage for exhibitions, while the upper floor functions as office space.
-The building is a square shape with a five-tiered roof.
-At the front, on the right, there’s a replica tower about 10 meters high that forms a lighthouse.
+The Banten Pavilion at TMII features a main building inspired by the classic architecture of the Great Mosque of Banten, originally built by Sultan Maulana Hasanuddin in 1566.
+The ground floor serves as an exhibition and performance space, while the upper floor functions as an office.
+This square-shaped structure features a five-tiered tumpang (multi-layered) roof.
+To the front right stands a replica of a tower about 10 meters high, designed as a lighthouse-like structure.

 DID YOU KNOW?